Ecommerce vs retail: Understanding The Key Differences

 Before you go live, give everything a good test run.
 Check all the links, test the checkout process, and make sure your store software is running smoothly.
 Once you’re happy with the results, hit that launch button and let the online sales begin!

-Is ecommerce the future of retail?
+- Is ecommerce the future of retail?

-What are the three types of ecommerce?
+- What are the three types of ecommerce?

-The three types of ecommerce are:
+The three types of ecommerce business models: